 After Siddhartha Gautama, the Buddha, became enlightened at the age of 35, he began traveling throughout India and Nepal teaching the steps that he took to reach a state of pure Nirvana.
-It is said that while lecturing both loyal disciples and unacquainted seekers, the Buddha made a point to dismiss the notion of a higher power.
-Buddhist theology points to the fact that the Buddha himself wasn’t interested in discussing theories about a God and even went as far to dismiss the idea completely.
-In the religion of Hinduism, however, scholars tells us that not only did the Buddha believe in a God, but that he was actually an avatar of Vishnu, one of the most important deities in the religion.
-By examining a number of the Buddha’s teachings, as well as his role in both Buddhism and Hinduism, we can find evidence that may help us answer the question ‘Did the Buddha believe in God?’
+It is said that while lecturing both loyal disciples and unacquainted seekers, the Buddha made a point to focus his students in the present moment.
+Buddhist theology points to the fact that the Buddha himself wasn’t interested in discussing theories about a God and even went as far as to dismiss the idea completely.
+In the religion of Hinduism, however, scholars tell us that not only did the Buddha believe in a God, but that he was actually an avatar of Vishnu, one of the most important deities in the religion.
+By examining a number of the Buddha’s teachings, as well as his role in both religions, we can find evidence that may help us answer the question ‘Did the Buddha believe in God?’

 The Buddha’s godless teachings:

 By only briefly examining the religion, it becomes clear to see how the Buddha purposefully constructed his teachings in a way that makes each individual the master of their own destiny.
-The Buddha did this because he believed that the God-idea was based out of fear and reliance.
-He aimed to show seekers that only through handwork, persistence, and determination could one free themselves from the cycle of suffering that all humans are bound too.
-Through his own experience, he was able to layout eight personal guidelines that one could follow to reach the transcendent state of liberation in this lifetime.
+The Buddha did this because he believed that God’s idea was based on fear and reliance.
+He aimed to show seekers that only through handwork, persistence, and determination could one free themselves from the cycle of suffering that all humans are bound to.
+Through his own experience, he was able to lay out a set of personal guidelines that one could follow to reach the transcendent state of liberation in this lifetime.
 Undoubtedly, he hoped to show people that God wouldn’t be the one to set them free.
-“No one saves us but ourselves.
-No one can and no one may.
-We ourselves must walk the path,” he famously said.
+He famously said,

-Practitioners of Buddhism also point to the fact that the Buddha’s teachings were based on scientific reasoning rather then blind faith and hope.
-Since there was no scientifically verifiable way to prove that there was or wasn’t a God, the Buddha chose to dismiss the idea all together, rather focusing on more psychological-based logic.
-There is no denying the fact that through inner exploration, the Buddha was able to uncover a number of scientific ‘discoveries’ long before modern-day science came to the same conclusions.
+Practitioners of Buddhism also point to the fact that the Buddha’s teachings were based on scientific reasoning rather than blind faith and hope.
+Since there was no scientifically verifiable way to prove that there was or wasn’t a God, the Buddha chose to dismiss the idea together, rather focusing on more psychological-based logic.
+There is no denying the fact that through inner exploration, the Buddha was able to uncover a number of ‘scientific discoveries’ long before modern-day science came to the same conclusions.

 The Buddha in Hinduism: